TheCodeLab/IntenseLogic/docs/description.md

 # IntenseLogic

-IntenseLogic is a general-purpose game engine designed with extensibility and performance in mind.
-It is designed from the ground up to be as extensible as possible without rebuilding the binary itself, and modules are as isolated as possible.
-It is not meant to compete with AAA game engines, especially in terms of features.
+IntenseLogic is a framework used to write a game engine.
+It's designed with performance and extensibility in mind.

-We've spent nearly a year working on this engine, and have a few games in development.
+IntenseLogic has been in development for over a year, and has several games currently in development.

 ## Features